UniMath/agda-unimath/src/domain-theory/omega-continuous-maps-posets.lagda.md

 ## Definitions

-### The predicate of preserving the supremum of a directed family
+### The predicate of preserving the supremum of an ω-chain

 ```agda
 module _